smarbal/ocrai-grader/README.md

 - PDF files can be uploaded but can't be previewed or cropped.
 - PDF files with multiple pages are also supported.
 - History of processed files is available.
+- Images can be uploaded by device cameras (works with laptop).
 - Results for any processed file are viewable.
 - PNG or JSON exports are available.
 The JSON will contain arrays with the coordinates of text zones and their transcription; image will directly show the zones and their corresponding results.
 - Results for evry word/sentence is given with a confidence score.